By: Team T16-04 Since: Aug 2019 Licence: MIT

 3.10.1.
 Implementation

-with an undo/redo history, stored internally as an guiltTripStateList
+It extends GuiltTrip with an undo/redo history, stored internally as an guiltTripStateList and currentStatePointer.

 Additionally, it implements the following operations: